HomeâForumsâTough TimesâI Cannot Forgive my Best Friend.

 For me forgiveness is letting go.
 We let go of victim and villain stories and wanting to get even.
 We let go of punishing ourselves.

-It is a reality that we ‘awaken’ and experience life more clearly after a confrontation with the tension that comes from our experiences.
+We love those that fail us as we love ourselves when we fail.
+This is not letting them or ourselves off the hook but the grace to learn and grow from the experience.It is a reality that we âawakenâ and experience life more clearly after a confrontation with the tension that comes from our experiences.
 Again that does not justify the experience.
 Justifications are the bars that keep us locked in the cells of our own creation.

 Forgiveness allows us to look through the justifications so that the bars no longer lock us in but opes us to the possibility of wisdom and growth.

 We pray for the grace to learn better so we might do better and loving others as ourselves we pray that those who hurt us might also learn better so they might do better.
 As you say you can be grateful even when you are hurt.
-You free your memory from anger, hate, fear… and see the experience as it is, responding to life instead of reacting to it as you move forward.
+You free your memory from anger, hate, fear⌠and see the experience as it is, responding to life instead of reacting to it as you move forward.

-As I am new to Buddhism, I’m still figuring out how I perceive it.
+As I am new to Buddhism, Iâm still figuring out how I perceive it.
 I am stuck between following a strict set of rules and following it the best I can without hurting my mental health.

 When approaching the wisdom traditions there is always tension between rules and spiritual growth.
 All religions struggles with teaching spiritual growth while as an organization requiring boundaries to define itself that holds people in/together.
 I believe this tension exists to push us forward.